airss-docs/airss-docs.github.io/how-to-guides/high-pressure-binary-searches.md

 Uncomment the `#ADGEN`, `#SLACK`, and `#OVERLAP` commands (see the Buildcell Manual for details of these commands).

-Next, set the pseudopotentials to use `QC5`:
+Next, set the pseudopotentials to use `QC5`, which is a good balance between accuracy and speed for most searches:

 ```
 %BLOCK SPECIES_POT